OleksVovk/PYF/README.md

 This application is a result of SCRUM training which was provided during bootcamp.
+Main functions of application:
-Main function of application - is to built your own plan of food consumption.
+  - building own food plans
+  - adding new food recipes